List of Coronation Street characters introduced in 2002: Archie Shuttleworth

 Three years later, in April 2006, Archie returns to Weatherfield as Mike's funeral takes place.
-He's carried to the church in a glass carriage pulled by two black horses.
+He is carried to the church in a glass carriage pulled by two black horses.
 Blanche and Audrey are both surprised to see that Archie is the undertaker.
 Blanche embarrasses Audrey by introducing Keith to Archie as Audrey's boyfriend.
 Keith's obvious jealousy of Archie starts to irritate Audrey.
 Archie, Rita, Emily, Norris and Audrey all enjoy a good laugh over a few drinks.
 Blanche is excited at the fact that Archie is back and hopes that something will happen between them.
 Blanche confides her feelings about Archie to Deirdre.
 Blanche, Archie, Emily and Rita are all drinking in the Rovers and Blanche is obviously dressed up for the occasion because Archie is there.
-Blanche decides to ask Archie about their relationship however he doesn't seem to think they have one.
+Blanche decides to ask Archie about their relationship however he does not seem to think they have one.
 Archie asks Rita to the theatre with him and she accepts.
 Rita has her hair done in the salon before her theatre visit with Archie.
 Archie asks Rita to go to Chatsworth House on a day out with him.
 Audrey is jealous of all the places Archie is taking Rita out to.
 Audrey is jealous of Archie and Rita's relationship and is feeling fed up with Keith.
-After having a drink with Archie, Audrey tells Keith he is boring and she doesn't want to see him anymore.
-Keith thinks it's down to Archie and tries to confront him about it.
+After having a drink with Archie, Audrey tells Keith he is boring and she does not want to see him anymore.
+Keith thinks it is down to Archie and tries to confront him about it.

 In May 2006, Norris, Blanche and Emily gossip in The Kabin about Rita and Archie.
 Rita overhears.
-Norris makes it clear to Archie he doesn't approve of him taking Rita out.
+Norris makes it clear to Archie he does not approve of him taking Rita out.
 Rita and Audrey are jealous of each other's friendship with Archie.
 Archie leaves but returns in October 2006.
 Archie calls at Ashley's house to sort out the paperwork for Fred's funeral.
 Archie takes Audrey to the Rovers.
 Audrey tries to buy Rita a drink but Rita declines, still cold towards her.
 Archie then leaves again.

-Four years later in May 2010, Archie returns for the funeral of Blanche.
+Four years later, in May 2010, Archie returns for the funeral of Blanche.
 He leaves straight afterwards.
 In December 2018, Audrey tells Rita that Archie has died.
-In 2020, the son of Archie, George (Tony Maudsley), is introduced, where he explains that after Archie's death, he inherited the funeral directors.
+In 2020, the son of Archie, George (Tony Maudsley), is introduced, and he explains that after Archie's death, he inherited the funeral directors business.